 Duvet covers typically fasten with a zipper or buttons, and there are pros and cons to each fastener.

 Duvet covers are designed to be easily removed so they can be laundered frequently.
 The style of closure, however, varies depending on the product—some close with a zipper, others with buttons.

-While zippers are easy and quick to use, they will need to be replaced entirely if they break.
-Another disadvantage of zipper closures is that they may snag on the duvet insert’s shell and cause a rip or tear.
+While zippers are easy and quick to use, they will need to be replaced if they break.
+Another disadvantage of duvets with zipper closures is that they may snag on the duvet insert’s shell and cause a rip or tear.

 Buttons may be more time-consuming to open and close, but are easier to sew back on if necessary.
 Many high-quality duvet covers feature interior ties at the corners that help the duvet insert stay in place.

 A duvet cover can serve as a standalone bed covering.

 If you invest in a stylish duvet cover that matches your room’s bedding and decor, why tuck it away all summer?
 Empty duvet covers can serve as light bedding.
 With two layers to form the insert pocket, duvet covers typically are warmer than sheets but wick more and feel cooler than many blankets.
 Further, a top sheet might be a necessity when using blankets, but some sleepers prefer to use washable duvet covers in place of a top sheet, even in winter with the insert in place.